Entropy generation and momentum transfer in the superconductor-normal and normal-superconductor phase transformations and the consistency of the conventional theory of superconductivity: explanation within the theory of hole superconductivity

 What we have just described explains the body's rotation.
 The radial inflow or outflow of hole carriers creates a torque that makes the body rotate, imparting the same angular momentum gained or lost by the supercurrent in opposite direction, as shown quantitatively in ref. \cite{momentum}.
+It is instructive to consider the normal backflow in terms of electrons rather than holes, as shown in Figure 15.
+Note that now the electric and magnetic forces on these electrons are $not$ balanced, rather they point in the same direction.
+To recover force balance we need to add another force $F_{latt}$, which is a transverse force that the periodic ionic potential exerts on the charge carriers moving in crossed electric and magnetic field {\it when the charge carriers are holes}.
+By Newton's third law, there is an equal opposite force exerted by the electrons on the ions, which we denote by $F_{on-latt}$.
+This force acts in the direction of the body rotation, it is in fact the force that makes the body rotate.
 The transfer of momentum to and from the body is $not$ mediated by impurity scattering.
 Rather, it is mediated by the coherent interaction of electrons near the top of energy bands, that have a negative effective mass, with the periodic potential of the ions \cite{disapp}.

 In summary, the processes just described qualitatively and analyzed quantitatively in the references \cite{disapp,momentum} explain how momentum is transferred between electrons and the body as a whole in a reversible way, without any scattering processes and Joule heating that would create entropy in contradiction with theory and experiment.